Spread your wings from the Windy City.

 Food and Shopping

 O’Hare has made significant progress in recent years in the number, diversity, and quality of food choices.
 The deep-dish pizza and Chicago Dogs are no longer bland institutional facsimiles of native cuisine, but the real meals from the real restaurants.
-There are three reasonably-sized food courts - one between the H and K concourses, one at the end of the K concourse, and one in the rotunda at the beginning of the G concourse (all in American Airlines’ territory), but sit-down and fast food options are scattered evenly through the other two terminals as well.
+(I would rate the Reggio's deep-dish ahead of Uno Pizza Express...)
+There are three reasonably-sized food courts - one between the H and K concourses, one at the end of the K concourse, and one in the rotunda at the beginning of the G concourse (all in American Airlines’ territory), and a smaller, more-cramped court out in the middle of United's concourse C; but sit-down and fast food options are scattered evenly through the other two terminals as well.
 McDonald’s is headquartered in Chicago, so you know what you’ll see a lot of; but local chef Rick Bayless' Frontera Grill also has a couple outlets, so if you want great authentic Mexican food, that's a big plus.

 The options are not as many for shopping; with no central “mall” most of your choices are of the newsstand / small electronics / scarf-and-tie variety, scattered throughout the complex.
 Concourse B has the most selection but more of those stores are selling luxury goods; probably not what you’re after on this trip...

-The Chicago Transit Authority (CTA) Blue Line train runs from O’Hare to the downtown Loop 24 hours.
-The ride takes about 40 minutes, and from downtown connections can be made to all other CTA trains.
+The Chicago Transit Authority (CTA) Blue Line train runs from O’Hare to the downtown Loop 24 hours a day.
+The ride takes about 45 minutes, and from downtown, connections can be made to all other CTA trains.
+At intermediate stations, several CTA bus routes intersect the Blue Line as well.
+The Blue Line station is under the central parking structure and can be accessed from the baggage claim level of Terminals 1, 2, and 3.
+From International Terminal 5, take the ATS tram to Terminal 3 and follow the signs.